 To solve this crisis, a drone operator can quickly look at whether the equipment is kept in a secure place or not.
-The surveillance camera can also be utilised to check if unauthorized individuals are roaming around in the site.
+The surveillance camera can also be utilised to check if unauthorized individuals are roaming around on the site.
 These benefits can prevent theft long before it occurs.

 - Personnel Safety:

 Employee safety is one of the most essential features looked upon by construction organisations.
 While taking manual measurements, workers often stumble at unsteady heights and stroll through hazardous conditions.
 Drones come in as your couch of support in these stressful situations.
-They mitigate the risk that the construction organisations face daily.
+They mitigate the risk that construction organisations face daily.

 Construction managers use drone video cameras to monitor the job site for safety concerns.
 They ensure that the workers are properly balanced with no equipment that tampers the working conditions.

 - Structure Inspection and Photography: